nickbouldien/tiempo-foreacast/README.md

 - extract the redux code out of the component files
 - add refresh capability - https://facebook.github.io/react-native/docs/refreshcontrol.html
 - add icons for different weather types
+- get it working for all platforms (web, iOS, android)